mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 { value: 0, done: false }
 { value: 1, done: false }
 { value: 2, done: false }
-{ value: undefined, done: true } // this was logged by `return` call { value: undefined, done: true }
+{ value: undefined, done: true } // logged by `return` call { value: undefined, done: true }
 { value: undefined, done: true }
 ```

 So we see, that while we were calling `next` methods, the iterator was behaving as usual.

-We then called `return`, which immediately resulted in `{ value: undefined, done: true }`.
+We then called `return`, which immediately resulted in `{ value: undefined, done: true }` object.

-And since then, even though we came back to calling `next`, we could't receive further values anymore.
+And since then, even though we came back to calling the `next` method, we couldn't receive further values anymore.

 Now perhaps the iterator doesn't return anything, but the generator itself is still running underneath?